pioneers/PiElectrical/README.md

 1. In Terminal (mac) or GitBash (windows), navigate to your working directory (wherever you have SmartSensors).
 2. Make sure your working directory is clean: git status
-3. Pull from pioneers/SmartSensors: git pull origin master
-  3. If you get a merge conflict, contact PMs for help.
+3. If you haven't started your sub project: git checkout -b YOUR\_NAME/SUBPROJECT
+  3. YOUR\_NAME/SUBPROJECT is now the name of your branch
 4. Do your work in EAGLE.
 5. Once you are at a good stopping point in your EAGLE work, commit your progress:
   5. git add path/to/your/file
   5. git commit -m "Make your commit message short and with this format"
-  5. *NOTE*: Commiting is like saving your file, but for all of PiE as well as your personal computer.
+  5. **NOTE**: Commiting is like saving your file, but for all of PiE as well as your personal computer.
 And just like saving, Commit Early & Commit Often!
 6. Repeat Steps 4 and 5 until you are finished with your EAGLE work.
-7. Once you have made your last commit, push your files to the Smartsensors github repo: git push origin master
+7. Once you have made your last commit, push your files to the Smartsensors github repo: git push origin YOUR\_BRANCH
     * If you get a merge conflict, contact the PMs for help.
+8. If **completely** done, submit a Pull Request

 ###FAQ